 1. Bunker Hill: a City, a Siege, a Revolution by Nathaniel Philbrick

-Published in 2013, this book explores the Battle of Bunker Hill and the events that led up to it, starting with the Boston Tea Party.
+Published in 2013, this book explores the role of Boston and the Battle of Bunker Hill in the American Revolution.

 Nathaniel Philbrick is an author who has written numerous books about American history including Mayflower: A Story of Courage, Community, and War; In the Heart of the Sea: The Tragedy of the Whaleship Essex; and Sea of Glory: America’s Voyage of Discovery.